 This introductory scenario shows an individual user scheduling two simple appointments.
-Appointment scheduling is one of the most commonly performed operations with the Calendar Tool.
-In this scenario, the user is assumed to have just been registered in the Calendar Tool.
+Appointment scheduling is one of the most commonly performed operations with the Calendar system.
+In this scenario, the user is assumed to have just been registered in the Calendar system.
 Hence the user has a brand new calendar with no entries and the standard default settings for all options.
 Details of user registration and default calendar creation are covered in Section 2.6.

-To schedule an appointment, the user selects the `Appointment' command
+To schedule an appointment, the user selects the 'Appointment' command

 In response, the system displays the dialog shown in Figure 6.